 A design brief should include a clear description of the design project, its goal and objectives, the target audience and their needs and preferences, a timeline, an indication of the budget, and any special considerations.

-The design brief should also include examples of similar work done in the past and any specific requirements from the client, such as required fonts or color palettes.
 A good design brief will provide the design team with all the information they need to create a successful design that meets all the criteria set out in the brief.

 Additionally, a designer must be able to communicate effectively with their client, so a detailed but concise brief outlining the project expectations can help ensure both parties are on the same page throughout the process.